lalitv19/Statistical-Learning---Regularization/README.md

-# Statistical-Learning---Regularization
+# Statistical-Learning-Regularization
 R

 This assignemnt was a part of Statistical Learning Module.

 Use R for linear regression with least squares on the Boston dataset from the MASS library and Fit a multiple regression model to predict the response using all of the predictors.
-Describe for which predictors can we reject the null hypothesis H0 : j = 0?
+Describe for which predictors can we reject the null hypothesis?

 Do this using each of the following regularisation approaches:
 (i ) no regularisation